- Clingy partners are often anxiously attached, meaning they are oversensitive to cues that their partner may abandon them.

 For the rest of us, the lesson is clear: Since stress plays such an important role in the equation, the only way to avoid the descent into clinginess and desperation is to learn ways to identify and cope with the situations that trigger your anxious attachment tendencies.

-Here are the three ways to manage bad, mad love and turn it into the positive emotion that can enrich your life and that of your partners:
+Here are the three ways to manage bad, mad love and turn it into a positive emotion that can enrich your life and that of your partners:

 - Build a stable base of attachment.
 Use imagery to see yourself in a secure relationship, whether it’s with your current, previous, or possible future partner.
 Instead of imagining the worst, try imagining the best in your romantic relationships.